Embassy of the United States, London: New building

 On 23 February 2010, the U.S. government announced that a team led by the firm of KieranTimberlake had won the competition to design the new embassy building and surrounding green spaces.
 The winning design resembles a crystalline cube, with a semi-circular pond on one side (called a "moat" by The Times) and surrounded by extensive public green spaces and the Embassy Gardens housing development.

 Ground was broken on 13 November 2013, and the building opened to the public on 13 December 2017.
 US President Donald Trump had been expected to visit in February 2018 to undertake the official opening of the new embassy but, in January 2018, announced he would not make the trip.
 Trump publicly criticized the cost of the new embassy and its location, as well as the apparent price received for the sale of the lease of the building in Grosvenor Square, blaming the administration of his predecessor, Barack Obama, for making what he referred to as a "bad deal".
-However, the decision to move the embassy was made before the Obama administration.
+However, the decision to move the embassy to its new location was made before the Obama administration.

-On 7 June 2020, thousands of protesters marched on the embassy as part of a worldwide anti-racism demonstration following the murder of George Floyd.
+With a tag price of US$1 billion, the Embassy in London was once the most expensive U.S. Embassy building ever, sharing its first position with the Embassy in Beirut until the 2021 groundbreaking of a new $1.2 billion compound in Hanoi.

 Mission leaders

 Ambassador

-Jane Hartley was sworn in as the current United States Ambassador to the United Kingdom on 27 May 2022.
+Warren Stephens is currently the Ambassador at the Embassy in London.
 Winfield House in Regent's Park has been the official residence of the United States Ambassador to the United Kingdom since 1955.